-In 1990 my husband and I moved to Hawaii for 10 years and there I learned Traditional Japanese Shibori techniques and Indigo dyeing from “Temari” a center for Asian Arts in Honolulu.
-I was also gifted with a job at the Bernice Pauahi Bishop Museum of Culture and Natural History in Honolulu in the field of Art Conservation.
+In 1990 my husband and I moved to Hawaii, while there, I learned Traditional Japanese Shibori techniques and indigo dyeing from Temari, a center for Asian Arts in Honolulu.
+I also worked at the Bernice Pauahi Bishop Museum of Culture and Natural History in Honolulu in the field of Art Conservation for 10 years.

-In 2000 we moved to Northern California and in 2003, I began an on going Textile Collaboration with Bay Area Fashion Designer Catherine Bacon.
+In 2003, I began a 12-year Textile Collaboration with Bay Area Fashion Designer Catherine Bacon.
 This collaboration proved to be a pivotal turning point for my work with textiles.
-The Challenge of coming up with something new and fabulous every four to six months plus the challenge of being able to reproduce my ideas multiple times helped me to grow in ways I never could have imagined…..
+The Challenge of creating cloth for clothing collections and working with deadlines, helped me to grow in ways I never could have imagined.

 In the Spring of 2016, we “retired” to the Bitterroot Valley in Western Montana.
 I have spent the last 6 years on a deep dive into my creative heart, watching my new journey unfold in bits and pieces at first and then picking up speed during 2020 and 2021.

 My New Journeys with Paper and Mixed Media have me once again motivated and excited about all the new possibilities….stay tuned.